vixuslabs/zkArcade/README.md

 ## Sandbox Mode

 Wanna just mess around?
 Jump into our sandbox mode.
 Play with a virtual ball, check out how cool WebXR is, and just have fun with the physics in your own space.
-Also for people that dont have anyone to play with
+Also for people that don't have anyone to play with.

 ## What's Next?